dhruvsharmaaaa/visl-screening/README.md

 # VISL Screening — AI-Powered Screening Platform
-Automate candidate screening end-to-end: resume parsing, AI scoring, GitHub analysis, test dispatch, and interview scheduling — all in one pipeline.
+This is an end-to-end AI recruitment platform.
+It automates the entire candidate screening workflow — from bulk CSV upload and resume parsing, through Claude-powered AI evaluation and GitHub profile analysis, to automated assessment dispatch and interview scheduling with Google Meet.
+Recruiters get a single dashboard to upload candidates, define job requirements and get a ranked shortlist in minutes instead of hours of manual review.

 ## Live App:
 - Frontend: https://visl-screening.vercel.app